 In my role as a Public Health academic, I founded and led the Master of Public Health (MPH) award at the University of Wolverhampton and worked as a systematic reviewer at the University of Birmingham.

 From 2009-2016, I was Professor in Public Health at Staffordshire University.
 This role included leading a Distance Learning MPH, establishing an MPH in Health Informatics and being Academic Director for the Centre for Health and Development (CHAD), as well as supervising students and publishing research.

-Since retiring from practice, I teach Public Health and continue to be active as an Emeritus Professor at Staffordshire University, Honorary Professor in Epidemiology at Aston Medical School, Honorary Consultant in Public Health at Public Health England and Clinical Research Specialty Lead for Public Health at NIHR CRN West Midlands.
+Since retiring from practice, I teach Public Health and continue to be active as an Emeritus Professor at Staffordshire University, Honorary Professor in Epidemiology at Aston Medical School, Honorary Consultant in Public Health at the Office for Health Improvement and Disparities, Department of Health and Social Care and Research Specialty Co-Lead for Public Health at NIHR CRN West Midlands.

 I have published many research papers, as well as textbooks on clinical audit, medical statistics and epidemiology.

 ORCHID iD: https://orcid.org/0000-0002-6429-2386